123noob1/CryptoClustering/README.md

 2) Create a DataFrame using the scaled data.
 3) Determine the best <code>k</code> value by plotting an <code>Elbow Curve</code> chart.

-Answer the following question:
+Answer the following question:<br/>
-<i>What is the best value for k using the original data?</i>
-<code>4 looks like the optimal value for k where the inertia starts decreasing linearly.
+<i>What is the best value for k using the original data?</i> <code>4 looks like the optimal value for k where the inertia starts decreasing linearly.
 However, 3 can also be tested to see the difference as well.</code>

 ### Cluster Cryptocurrencies with K-means Using the Original Scaled Data
 1) Fit the <code>K-means</code> model using the <code>k</code> determined from above.